 India Young Professionals Scheme Overview 2026

-The India Young Professionals Scheme is part of the broader Youth Mobility Scheme (YMS), established through a bilateral agreement between the UK and India in 2023.
+The India Young Professionals Scheme is part of the broader Youth Mobility Scheme (YMS), established under the UK-India Migration and Mobility Partnership signed in May 2021.
+The scheme launched in February 2023 with its first ballot.
 Unlike other YMS countries, Indian applicants must first be selected through a random ballot before they can apply for the visa.
 This makes the process more competitive, with only 3,000 places available each year.

 What is the India Young Professionals Scheme?